How to grow raspberries

 How to plant raspberries

-Before planting, give the roots a good soak in water.
+Plant in autumn or spring.
+Before planting raspberries, give the roots a good soak in water.
+You may also want to add well-rotted manure or home-made compost to the soil to aid fertility.
 Space canes 45cm apart with 1.8m between rows.
-Just cover over the roots with about 5cm of soil.
-Keep any white buds at the stem base at soil level.
-Firm soil around each cane and water well.
+Cover the roots with about 5cm of soil and firm around them gently.
 Canes are usually pre-pruned, ready to plant.
-If not, cut down to 15-22cm.
+If not, cut them down to 15-22cm.

-In spring, feed with a general fertiliser and mulch around plants to keep their roots slightly moist and to suppress weeds.
+In spring, feed raspberries with an organic, general fertiliser and mulch around the base of plants to keep their roots slightly moist and to suppress weeds.
 Keep the plants well watered during dry spells.